FinalCatalyst/Nuclear-Sunset/docs/main/faq.md

   - You died.
 Try a different method of activating the purifier.

 - **Radiation - ___ is too irradiated to complete!
 What can I do?**
   - Use a combination of a Radiation Suits, Rad-x, Radaway, and Alcohol to mitigate the effects of radiation.
-However, if an area is too irradiated to even be possible, please report the location in the (TODO: Add link) [bug-reports] Discord channel.
+However, if an area is too irradiated to even be possible, please report the location in the [bug-reports](https://discord.com/channels/1445447774035251323/1445462772442857574) Discord channel.

 - **Reflections - Why are landscape reflections visible in windows despite there being a building or object behind me?**
   - This is intentional to prevent significant performance degradation.